 Sarah Jane has been teaching yoga since 2008 and graduated from Sharing Yoga’s 500 hour training program.
 Her practice has evolved through work with many wonderful teachers but she remains particularly grateful to Patricia Hyland, her first teacher.
 From Patricia she learned that needing a teacher was not a sign of weakness but rather a willingness to stretch and grow.

 Sarah Jane believes passionately in the healing and calmness that yoga can offer to everyone, regardless of their age or state of health.

-Yoga, mantra and meditation practices have changed Wendy’s life dramatically.
-She hopes that her students, through their own experiences of yoga, can find self-acceptance, healing and peace.
-Wendy teaches the 10:30am Saturday class at Sharing Yoga and often sings at the end of class, which her students love
+Yoga and mantra meditation practices have changed Wendy’s life dramatically.
+She hopes that her students, through their own experiences with these techniques, can find self-acceptance, healing and peace.

 Alison Murphy: Alison Murphy is a 200-hour Registered Yoga Teacher.
 She completed her training at Sharing Yoga in May of 2014.
 Her interest in yoga is because of its unique ability to help individuals look inward to calm the mind and at the same time strengthen the body physically through the postures.
 Alison teaches classes around Concord to all ages and abilities.
 Alison also runs Concord Handmade, a mobile shop and holiday pop-up shop, and lives in Concord with her family.